linhngocle2000/collaborative-carrier-network/README.md

 The big radius set when generating special depot location will help faster to narrow down the number of depot location.
 The small one will help the bundle fitting more to the carrier.

+&nbsp;
 ## Bundle

+A bundle is a nested list of transport request.

+> <code>Bundle = List<List\<TransportRequest>></code>

-A bundle with fixed size contains transport requests which make profit to a special depot location.
+A bundle has fixed size and contains transport requests which make profit to a special depot location.

 The number of transport requests in a bundle has to be equal or smaller than the size of bundle